Fourier-Mukai transform for fine compactified Prym varieties: Introduction

-which Mukai proves to be an equivalence of categories.
-Given a smooth irreducible projective curve $C$ over an algebraically closed field, one can construct the Jacobian variety $\Jac_C$, which is a self-dual abelian variety, in the sense that $\Jac_C \cong \Jac_C^{\vee}$.
-Mukai's work therefore provides an autoduality on the derived category of $\Jac_C$,
+On a smooth irreducible projective curve $C$ over an algebraically closed field, the Jacobian variety $\Jac_C$ is classically known to be a self-dual abelian variety: $\Jac_C \cong \Jac_C^{\vee}$.
+Mukai's work therefore provides an autoequivalence on the derived category of $\Jac_C$,

-which interchanges skyscraper sheaves and line bundles on $\Jac_C$, thus providing a new interpretation of the self-duality of $\Jac_C$.
+which interchanges skyscraper sheaves and line bundles on $\Jac_C$.
+This can be viewed as a derived interpretation of the self-duality of $\Jac_C$.